pixelwolf-org/pixelwolf-actions/docs/actions/ecr-build-and-push.md

           repository: my-ecr-repo
           tag: v1.0.0
           context: ./app

-      - name: Print Image URI
-        run: |
-          echo "Docker Image URI: ${{ steps.build.outputs.image }}"
+          dockerfile: ./app/Dockerfile
+          platform: linux/amd64
 ```

 ## Notes

-- **AWS Credentials**: Ensure the aws-actions/configure-aws-credentials action is configured with the necessary AWS access key and secret access key in your workflow.
+* **AWS Credentials**: Ensure `aws-actions/configure-aws-credentials` is configured with appropriate AWS access keys.
-- **Permissions**: The IAM role or user associated with your AWS credentials must have permissions to push to the specified ECR repository.
+* **Permissions**: The IAM role/user must have permissions to push to the target ECR repository.
-- **Registry Authentication**: This action handles ECR login automatically using the `aws-actions/amazon-ecr-login` action.
+* **Registry Authentication**: ECR login is automatically handled using `aws-actions/amazon-ecr-login`.
-- **Default Tagging**: If no tag is provided, the first 7 characters of the current GitHub commit hash are used.
+* **Default Tagging**: If no `tag` is provided, the first seven characters of the Git commit SHA are used.

 ---